 Risk assessment studies are useful to assist individuals in understanding their risk for tooth loss (or any other medical condition) in the future, whether or not they have experienced the condition in the past.

-Physical and biological risk factors for tooth loss – that you can’t avoid:
+Physical and biological risk factors for tooth loss

 - Age – over 35 years